joshgerdes/jekyll-uno/_drafts/configure-azure-virtual-desktop-monitoring-insights.md

 ### Create a Log Analytics workspace

-You can use a Log Analytics workspace if it already exists, if not then we will have to create one.
+You can use a Log Analytics workspace if it already exists; if not then we will have to create one.

  1. Log in to the **Azure Portal**
  2. Click on + **Create a Resource**